Kelly’s story was so familiar to me; I’d lived through the same thing myself.

-When Kelly told me that she felt like her PMS symptoms were running rampant, disrupting her life to the point of being unable to function for several days each month, I could relate.
-When I was 20 years old, PMS nearly ruined a long-anticipated trip to Europe.
-Instead of being excited about the upcoming trip, I found myself overwhelmed and unable to muster much enthusiasm for the necessary preparations.
+At her first visit, Kelly said her PMS symptoms were out of control, disrupting her life so much that she could barely function for several days each month.
+I knew that feeling well; those same symptoms nearly ruined a long-anticipated trip to Europe when I was 20 years old.
+Instead of the excitement I expected to feel about my upcoming adventure, I found myself overwhelmed and unable to muster any enthusiasm for the necessary preparations.

-Throughout my twenties, I dealt with similar feelings month after month.
-It was a roller coaster ride that all too often hit the lows instead of the highs.
-Month after month, I was bloated, nauseated, and experienced excruciating cramps, low energy and an out of control appetite – especially for sweets.
+These feelings lasted throughout my twenties.
+Month after month, I felt like I was on a roller coaster ride that all too often hit the lows instead of the highs.
+I was bloated, nauseated, had excruciating cramps, low energy and an out of control appetite – especially for sweets.

 Here’s the problem with that approach: medication does nothing to correct the actual problem!
 Bloating, weight gain, cramping, mood changes, hot flashes, and so many other symptoms commonly associated with PMS and/or menopause are your body’s cry for help.
 And without fixing the actual root cause of these symptoms, you may find yourself experiencing them even when it’s not associated with your menstrual cycle.
 That’s because the real issue is that your hormones are out of balance – and the longer they stay that way, the worse the symptoms become.